Best one-ingredient buckwheat bread recipe | gluten-free

 Buckwheat bread recipe

-Why should you try this buckwheat bread recipe?
+Why you should try this recipe:

-Gluten-free.
+• Gluten-free.
 This bread is 100% gluten-free and is a great gluten-free option for people with celiac disease or gluten sensitivity.

-Homemade.
+• Homemade.
 Good quality gluten-free bread is still not always widely available and to have this easy bread recipe on hand is very handy.
 What is even better, you are in total control of what goes into your bread.

-Allergy-friendly.
+• Allergy-friendly.
 This bread is not only gluten-free, it is also yeast, dairy, and egg-free.
 A great option for people with multiple food allergies or sensitivities.

-Delicious.
+• Delicious.
 And yes, it is simply delicious.
 The buckwheat has a unique, nutty flavor which adds depth to this bread.

 a close up photo of a slice of buckwheat bead